Skip to content

 Compilation Flow

-When you write and run a custom kernel, Triton compiles a custom kernel into RBLN IR artifacts.
+When you write and run a custom kernel, Triton compiles a custom kernel into RBLN IR artifacts (intermediate files consumed by the RBLN compiler).
 The RBLN compiler then compiles those artifacts into a target binary and runs it on the device.

 The compilation pipeline is split into: